ovh/docs/pages/account_and_service_management/managing_billing_payments_and_services/how_to_cancel_services/guide.en-gb.md

 > [!primary]
 >
-> Getting your opinion is essential for us.
-This means we can develop our services to suit your needs and expectations.
+> Learning your opinion is essential for us in order to develop our services to suit your needs and expectations.
 >
 > Please tell us more about your personal experience with OVHcloud by filling in the cancellation form.
 We thank you in advance for your contribution to the improvement of our products.
 >

-Your service will be canceled on the **date of effect** listed in the “My services” table.
+Your service will be cancelled on the **date of effect** listed in the “My services” table.
 If you do not see the status “Cancellation requested”, please refresh the page.

 ![termination request](images/cancellation-request-en.png){.thumbnail}